 Chill at the beach.
 Off-season it is much easier to relax and enjoy time away.
 Sleep late, prowl the night or curl up with a good book, Virginia Beach has more or less depending on the family doing the vacationing.
 It is an ideal destination for anyone needing a place to unwind and regroup.
 Basically Virginia Beach offers a change of pace and plenty of options for customized family fun during the off season.

 Location on the planet.
 Anchored in the southeastern corner of the state where Virginia meets the sea, Virginia Beach is four hours southeast of Washington, D.C. by car, and within a day’s drive or less from one-third of the U.S. population.
 Make it happen.
-Log on to the website and order a free vacation catalog or go paper-free with the online trip planner.
-To speak to a Virginia Beach vacation expert call toll-free 1-800-VA-BEACH (822-3224) or checkout www.visitvirginiabeach.com
+To speak to a Virginia Beach vacation expert call toll-free 1-800-VA-BEACH (822-3224), or checkout www.visitvirginiabeach.com

-Content researched and written by Nancy Nelson-Duac, Editor FTF.
+Content researched and posted by Nancy Nelson-Duac, Curator of the good Stuff for theFamilyTravelFiles.com.
 Images by FTF staff and Scott Kamps-Duac.
-Updated copyright 2013.
+Updated copyright 2015.